Progress

 Don’t support your ankle on the upper side of

-event, because your leg that’s uppermost might become tense impulsively if you
+event, because your leg that’s uppermost might become tense impulsively when

-experience intense emotion and your knee might sprain.
+you experience a sudden emotion and the knee of that leg might sprain.

 all of the time that you remain seated still to benefit from the position of